HeidiBolivar/AI-Powered-Productivity-Toolkit/README.md

 **Impact on Your Professional Profile:**

-* **Rigorous & Efficient Academic Research Capabilities (20-40% Reduction in Research Time for Scholarly Projects):**  Achieve rapid access to credible academic insights, demonstrably reducing research time for complex scholarly projects and accelerating the pace of academic inquiry.
+* **Rigorous & Efficient Academic Research Capabilities (70-75% Reduction in Research Time for Research Projects):**  Achieve rapid access to credible academic insights, demonstrably reducing research time for complex scholarly projects and accelerating the pace of academic inquiry.
 * **Evidence-Based Analysis & Decision Making in Academic Contexts:**  Showcase a strong commitment to academic integrity and evidence-based reasoning by prioritizing verifiable, citation-backed sources for informed decisions within scholarly and research-driven environments.
 * **Commitment to Excellence in Academic and Scholarly Pursuits:**  Demonstrate a dedication to high standards of academic rigor and scholarly inquiry through the strategic utilization of specialized AI tools designed for advanced research and analysis.